RobertCsordas/cluster_tool/README.md

 The project should be somewhere within your home folder (could be in a subfolder).
 The tool synchronizes the files of the project with all the machines in the cluster and runs specific commands on them.

-It is also GPU-aware: it check which GPUs are free on which machine and runs Weights & Biases and Ray clients only on them.
+It is also GPU-aware: it check which GPUs are free on which machine and runs Weights & Biases clients only on them.

 It also supports fast setup of environment on all the machines in parallel.